loighic/proofs/proofs_practice_4.md

 0.8 P -> ~Q :|-: ~(P & Q)
 ~~~

-Problems 0.9 - 0.12 require two subproofs.
-In each, you have to use conditional intro and then either negation intro or negation elim.
-And in all of them, the second subproof will be within the first one.
+Problems 0.9 - 0.12 require two sub-proofs.
+In each, you have to use the conditional introduction rule and then either the negation introduction rule or negation elimination rule.
+And in all of them, the second sub-proof will be within the first one.

 ~~~{.ProofChecker .JohnsonSL options="fonts tabindent render" guides="fitch" submission="none"}
 0.9 ~P :|-:  P -> Q